 Poor User Experience

-User experience (UX) encapsulates how visitors interact with and feel about your website.
+User experience (UX) is all about how visitors interact with and feel about your website.
 A poor UX can discourage user engagement, reduce dwell time, and increase bounce rates, negatively impacting your SEO performance.
-Poor user experience can be likened to a disorganized store; shoppers will leave quickly if they can’t easily find what they’re looking for.
+Poor user experience can be compared to a disorganized store; shoppers will leave quickly if they can’t easily find what they’re looking for.

 Common Mistakes